Skip to main content

 4k+ resolution, requires Ultra subscription, consumes most AI credits.

-Note: You can describe changes in the main prompt field or use the Edit with AI option for an individual image.
-It is available from the context menu for the image.
+Tip: You can make changes to the original prompt or use the Edit with AI feature.
+Edit with AI is available from the context menu for each generated image.

 Stage 3: Generate images from different angles [optional]